 Lower Medicare Part B Premiums

 ACA reforms are making Medicare more efficient and reducing overall health care costs, which has helped contain the cost of Part B premiums for most people.
-In 2016, the Medicare Part B premium is $104.90 and the Part B annual deductible is $166, the same as in 2015.
+In 2016, the Medicare Part B premium is $104.90 and the Part B annual deductible is $166.
 The premium is $121.80 (or higher depending on your income) for individuals who enroll in Part B for the first time in 2016, don’t get Social Security benefits or are directly billed for Part B premiums.

 Improvements for Medicare Advantage Plan Members